YixiaoWang1027/pre-program/README.md

 Here's a walkthrough of implemented user stories:
 ![](your-link-here)

 ## Reflection Questions

 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
    [Website, people]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[I think the optional features would be challenging.
+   [There was a challenge in creating this submission.
+As the output of the game, the blue game button didn't give hint to tab the button.
+It was only the sound which let me know I needed to tab it.
+I tried to debug, but I haven't found bug yet.
+Second challenge ws the optional features.
    Adding and styling contents are easy, but it would be hard when it comes to add more functionality such as adding more game button and implementing it.
 We have to rearrange the pattern to fit the requirment.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [I wonder that is this intern position front end or back end.
 To be hoest, I am not good at creaing games, but I'd like to learn it.
 I am interested in front end work and also want to learn some beckend knowledge.]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
    [I will add the introduction video shown at the beginning of the tutorial as a samll screen autoplaying video on the top right of the game page to let user watch the video while playing.]

 ## License